Archinamon/ha-esp-flowmeter/README.md

    - Install additional library to work with the shunt sensor — https://github.com/RobTillaart/ACS712/
    - Install additional library for timer tickers — https://github.com/natnqweb/Simpletimer
    - Flash the ESP8266 with the provided firmware using the Arduino IDE or similar tools.
-   - Configure the firmware for Wi-Fi and Home Assistant integration.
+   - Configure the firmware for Wi-Fi and Home Assistant integration (MQTT Broker IP-address and username/password).

 3. **Home Assistant Integration**: